 Do you often complain about forgetfulness?

+This is usually a symptom noticed by dementia caregivers, especially around Chicago.
 If you can remember instances wherein your memory failed you, then your memory loss might be more related to aging than dementia.

 Are you constantly looking for the right word?